sixfeetup/scaf/README.md

 direnv configuration in `.envrc` will use the flake to install the required packages.

-### Django version updates

-When making changes to scaf, keep the following in mind:

-- update pins in requirements/*.in files but *don't\* commit the compiled requirements.txt files to the repo.
-- update to the latest Python supported by Django.
-For Django 4.1, this is 3.8, 3.9, and 3.10.

 ### Testing

 To test the copier portion of Scaf, run the `./test-scaf.sh` script.